stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 However, this is not obvious from the text and letters alone.
 Some sort of explanation is usually required, which could be added to a README-file stored in proximity to the data files.

 > ### Exercise - Naming and Sorting
 > The following example contain files from an imaginary project, similar to the above example.
-To facilitate the exercise file name convention state that:
+To facilitate the exercise file name convention state that: <!-- I don't understand the preceeding sentence, is it 'To facilitate the exercise, the file name convention states that:'? -->
 > - *phyA/phyB* are genotypes
 > - *sXX* is the sample number
 > - *LD/SD* are light conditions (Long Day, Short Day)